Panasonic G5 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G5 does not offer wifi capability.
+In contrast, the G5 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the G5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G5 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-G5: